 Students will understand that fighting World War I and responding to the 1918 influenza pandemic at the same time required trade-offs in policymaking.

-Note: This case is the first of a series of U.S. history pop-up cases that will be released over the course of the school year.
+Note: This case is part of a series of U.S. history pop-up cases that are being released over the course of the school year.
+(This case was originally published on 09/09/2020).

 By the summer of 1918, World War I was waning but not yet over.
 Just a year after entering the war, the United States had mobilized its entire society and economy to fight.
 That summer, ten thousand U.S. troops were arriving in France every day, and nearly the entire labor force at home—forty million strong—was working to fuel the war effort.
 Against this backdrop, influenza began to spread.
 It first appeared in the spring of 1918, but in August a second, deadlier wave emerged in cities across the United States, Europe, and Africa.
 Within one month of the first cases arriving at Camp Devens, a military training base near Boston, the influenza sickened one-third of the camp’s forty thousand soldiers and killed nearly one thousand.
 As mass mobilization for the war effort continued, the virus tore through camps, ships, and trenches as it devastated crowded cities and factories at home.
 With no test or vaccine and treatments only available for a handful of symptoms, the 1918 influenza was on track to become a pandemic that would kill millions.